timescale/docs/timescaledb/overview/release-notes/index.md

 By default, TimescaleDB 2.7 and later uses the new continuous aggregate format.

-We recommend that you recreate you existing continuous aggregates to take advantage of these improvements.
+We recommend that you recreate your existing continuous aggregates to take advantage of these improvements.
 To do this, you need the original data.
 A migration path for migrating to the new continuous aggregate format without the original data is intended in a future version of TimescaleDB.